Mark Towers, WalletHub Credit Card Analyst

 @MarkTowers

-Now here’s the kicker: Chase Sapphire Reserve has a $550 annual fee.
-However, some of that is offset by a $300 annual travel credit.
-It’s important to take those types of things into account if you want to get the best deal.
+Just note that Chase Sapphire Reserve has a $795 annual fee.
+Some of that can be offset by a $300 annual travel credit, but it’s still important to account for the cost if you want to get the best deal.

-Chase Sapphire Preferred: $99 airport lounge membership + $95 annual fee = $194 per year for airport lounge access + $32 per person per visit.
+- Chase Sapphire Preferred: $99 airport lounge membership + $95 annual fee = $194 per year for airport lounge access + $35 per guest, per visit.

 Mark Farms, Member